eranyoung/Assignment3---EranYoung/README.md

 java TowersOfFour 4 4 2

-last 3 args are defined in spec
+last 3 args are defined in spec and can be changed to different test values